 The requirements for 401(k) plans are complicated, and several tests must be met for the plan to remain in force.
 For example, the higher-paid employees' deferral percentage cannot be disproportionate to the rank-and-file's percentage of compensation deferred.

 However, you don't have to perform discrimination testing if you adopt a "safe harbor" 401(k) plan.
-With a safe harbor 401(k) plan, you generally have to either match your employees' contributions (100 percent of employee deferrals up to 3 percent of compensation, and 50 percent of deferrals between 3 and 5 percent of compensation), or make a fixed contribution of 3 percent of compensation for all eligible employees, regardless of whether they contribute to the plan.
+With a safe harbor 401(k) plan, you generally have to either match your employees' contributions (100% of employee deferrals up to 3% of compensation, and 50% of deferrals between 3% and 5% of compensation), or make a fixed contribution of 3% of compensation for all eligible employees, regardless of whether they contribute to the plan.
 Your contributions must be fully vested immediately.

 Another way to avoid discrimination testing is by adopting a SIMPLE 401(k) plan.
 These plans are similar to SIMPLE IRAs (see below), but can also allow loans and Roth contributions.
 Because they're still qualified plans (and therefore more complicated than SIMPLE IRAs), and allow less deferrals than traditional 401(k)s, SIMPLE 401(k)s haven't become a popular option.

 If you don't have any employees (or your spouse is your only employee) an "individual" or "solo" 401(k) plan may be especially attractive.
 Because you have no employees, you won't need to perform discrimination testing, and your plan will be exempt from the requirements of the Employee Retirement Income Security Act of 1974 (ERISA).
-You can make pretax contributions of up to $18,000 in 2016, plus an additional $6,000 of pre-tax catch-up contributions if you're age 50 or older (unchanged from 2015).
-You can also make profit-sharing contributions; however, total annual additions to your account in 2016 can't exceed $53,000 (plus any age-50 catch-up contributions).
+You can make pre-tax contributions of up to $19,500 in 2020, plus an additional $6,500 of pre-tax catch-up contributions if you're age 50 or older (up from $19,000 and $6,000, respectively, in 2019).
+You can also make profit-sharing contributions; however, total annual additions to your account in 2020 can't exceed $57,000 (plus any age-50 catch-up contributions).

 Note: 401(k) plans are generally established as part of a profit-sharing plan.